Anna Ng (MSc Student), University of Southern Queensland

 Sustainability Science (REN8203)

-This course provides a comprehensive overview of the theory of sustainability and the emergence of new approaches for addressing complex environmental issues.
-Recent and current affairs are used as examples of how Australia and other nations have addressed regional and global issues to form case studies.
+This course provides an overview of the theory of sustainability and the emergence of new approaches and narratives when addressing complex environmental issues.

 Environmental Studies (REN1201)